leagueofcake/COMP2521_tutoring_18s1/wk2/javaToC.md

 struct IntListRep *list = newIntListRep();
 // Use the list...
 free(list); // Free the memory we allocated once we are done with it
+// We would also need to free any nodes that we have used in our list
 ```

 ## Iterating through a linked list